chaosloth/flex-wallboard/README.md

 Metrics can be anything!
 The dashboard has a built-in ECMA script based interpreter that enables you to show any data you like by defining a formula, it can be a simple as the value or more complex as you see fit.
 All you need to do is define the metric and put it in the definitions sync document.

+**_Features:_**
+🌟 Configurable statics, anything in a JSON document can be turned into a metric!
+🌟 Javascript interpreter to evaluate stats at runtime => Formulas 🌟 Two levels of thresholds
+🌟 Inverted thresholds (evaluate in rising/falling number) 🌟 All your favourite colours 😻
+🌟 Paste theme customisation support

 ![dashboard](./docs/dashboard.png)

 ![metric definitions](./docs/definitions.png)